Sturcoal/Mitochondrial-Control-Region/README.md

 # Mitochondrial-Control-Region
-Any data an useful scripts related to my studies of CR evolution
+Any data and useful scripts related to my studies of CR evolution

+---